joeatodd/HiDEM/README.md

 | NRXF%M,%F | initial position of the particles  |

-## Output - JYR and STR files ##
+## Model Output ##

-By default the model produces particle information in .vtu format (readable in Paraview (v5.5) - use HiDEM_load.py macro) and bond strain information in binary format (readable by the python script rh.py).
-For CSV output, use the 'CSV Output' option in the inp.dat (beware this produces much larger files which make visualisation time consuming).

-JYR files list the position of all particles in x,y,z, every 2 seconds.
-Read this in paraview quite easily.

-STR file list the midpoint position and strain of each *bond* between two particles, for each node connection in initial geometry (including broken bonds)
+HiDEM produces data relating to *particles* and inter-particle *bonds*.
+Particle information is written to .vtu files (readable in Paraview (v5.5) - use HiDEM_load.py macro).
+In addition to particle positions, the user can decide to include:

+ - Particle motion in current timestep ('Displacement')
+ - Total particle rotation through simulation ('Rotation')
+ - Particle CPU partition (for debugging)

+Bond information is stored in two files \*STR\*.bin files, produced every timestep, and a \*STRH\*.bin file, produced once at the start of the simulation.
+The STRH contains the two particle IDs for each bond in the simulation, and is produced only once to save disk space (neither the particle IDs nor the number of bonds change over time).
+The STR file lists the EFS value (strength) of each bond.
+Values are usually:

+- 0.0 - broken bond
+- 0.1 - manually broken bond (porosity)
+- EF0 - unbroken bond (default EF0 is 1E9

+Bond locations & strain can be obtained by merging .vtu, STR.bin and STRH.bin files.
+This is obviously less user friendly than output with:

+X,Y,Z,EF0,STRAIN

+for each timestep, but it saves a significant amount of disk space.

+By default, output is produced every 20,000 timesteps, and in single precision, but both of these can be overridden.

 dtop* files - these show the total energy in the system for different parts